djdeangelis/curvefit/pages/mydoc/mydoc_parametricfit.md

 {% include image.html file="ch_fit29.gif" %}

 The fit and residuals are shown below.
-The fit appears to follow the trend of the data well, while the residuals appear to be randomly distributed and do not exhibit any systematic behavior.
+The fit appears to follow the trend of the data, while the residuals appear to be randomly distributed and do not exhibit any systematic behavior.

 {% include image.html file="cftool_f.gif" %}